 Reasons for Surgical Errors

-Thousands of deaths every year are the result of surgical errors.
+Thousands of deaths every year are the result of surgical negligence.
 That makes surgical mistakes one of the leading reasons malpractice occurs.
 Here are some reasons these types of mistakes happen:

 - Poor Communication.
 Mishearing directions, illegible handwriting, or insufficient explanations are common causes of surgical errors.
 For proper communication to take place, all staff and employees need to regularly check in with each other to ensure patient care is going well and all protocols and procedures are being followed.